samad13/realEstate-webApp/README.md

 ## Overview

 The aim of this project is to built real estate website where by buying of property becomes as easy as a click of button away.

+## Features
+- Access and manage your very own dashboard as either buyer or seller
+- You can filter between various property types
+- Search different property Industrial, Commercial and  residential
+- Connect with buyers and seller
+- Admin can Manage property and user details